If you want to learn more about our LGBTQ+ fertility and family-building services visit here.

 What is FOLX doing to help provide family-building access to the LGBTQ+ community?

 As a healthcare company focused on providing joyful and affirming care for the LGBTQ+ community, FOLX is expanding the scope of services we offer to include clinical support, education, and community building to assist people on their fertility and family-forming journeys.
 FOLX offers clinical guidance and support for a range of fertility needs from going through IVF or RIVF at an in-person clinic, to education on possible paths of achieving conception through fewer interventions at home, to adoption and surrogacy.
 Our expert-led fertility and family-building support groups and individual virtual healthcare visits are available to any LGBTQ+ folks who are looking to find support and build community with us.

-If you are interested in learning more about LGBTQ+ fertility and family-building services, make sure to sign up for our new offering here.
-If you would like to speak directly with a FOLX clinician about fertility and family-building options, schedule a virtual healthcare visit to get all your questions answered, or drop us a line at email@example.com.
+If you are interested in learning more about LGBTQ+ fertility and family-building services, learn more here.
+If you would like to speak directly with a FOLX clinician about fertility and family-building options, schedule a virtual healthcare visit.
+If you have any remaining questions, drop us a line at support.folxhealth.com.